nunit/nunit/docs/articles/vs-test-generator/TestGenerator-Release-Notes.md

 ##### Notes
  * The TestGenerator extension is released as separate VSIXes for VS 2015 and VS 2017.
-See [[Installation|TestGenerator Installation]] for details.
+See [Installation](TestGenerator-Installation.md) for details.
 The Version 2 is for VS2017, the Version 1 is for VS 2015.